 These individuals are caring and will treat with you with dignity.
 Treatment will allow you to get to the root of your addiction through a series of therapies and understanding.

 As mentioned earlier in the article, attempting to forgo sobriety on your own is not the right way.
 Addiction specialists recommend that you begin recovery in a medical detoxification center to ensure the long-term success of your treatment.
 This is the most intensive portion of care that will keep you on-site for three to seven days depending on the severity of the addiction.
 You will have 24-hour-day access to a medical staff that will be responsible for your well-being.
 In the event of tough withdrawals, they will administer medication that allows the transition to be a bit smoother.

 Depending on the severity of your addiction, the medical plan the staff created may place you in residential treatment.
 You will live in a facility for up to 90 days with a group of other individuals on the road to recovery.
 You will participate in individual, group, and even family therapies daily.
 The therapies are geared toward promoting the understanding of the underlying problems that contributed to your addiction.
 Continuing in treatment after detox can mean the difference between long-term recovery and relapse.

 This option is best for those whose addiction is not severe, and for those who have a busy life filled with responsibilities they cannot neglect.
 For some, their jobs or education may hold them back from getting treatment, but this option allows the client to continue participating in their daily lives while getting help.
 They will attend the same treatments one would come to expect from residential, but the difference is they can go home afterward.
 Outpatient allows for the client to remain connected to the recovery community and avoid relapse.

-- 80% of those who abused prescription painkillers transition to heroin
+- 80 percent of those who abused prescription painkillers transition to heroin

 - Opioid overdoses increased by 70% in the U.S. Midwest between July 2016 and September 2017